 Patients are usually asked to stay on a clear liquid diet for 24 hours after the dilation.
-To prevent recurrence and future treatment of the symptoms and the rings, a good control of the GERD through habit changes and the use of proton pump inhibitors are necessary.
+To prevent recurrence of the symptoms and the rings, a good control of the GERD through habit changes and the use of proton pump inhibitors are necessary.

 In patients with GERD, an anti-reflux procedure may be necessary to prevent reflux and repair the hiatal hernia.
 The procedure can be performed via a minimally invasive approach called laparoscopic Nissen fundoplication.